It's important that you feel comfortable with me and the role coaching can play in your journey with pain.

 Click the link to be taken to specific information on how to get in touch and set up a free 30 minute discussion with me.For patients

 Laura Rathbone has been working exclusively with people experiencing persistent and complexly presenting pain conditions for thirteen years.
-She qualified as an Advanced Neuromusculoskeletal Physiotherapist at Kings' College London and is a member of the UK's Musculoskeletal Association for Chartered Physiotherapists [MACP] a protected membership for advanced manual therapists.
-She is an internaitional speaker and educator on the science of pain and the integration of psychotherapeutic practices with pain specialised Physiotherapy.
+She qualified as a Physiotherapist in 2011 and then as an Advanced Neuromusculoskeletal Physiotherapist at Kings' College London and became a member of the UK's Musculoskeletal Association for Chartered Physiotherapists [MACP] a protected membership for advanced manual therapists.
+She now works with people and clinicians all around the world consulting and giving advice on cases, and with people to find practical solutions that work for them.
+She is an international speaker and educator on the science of pain and the integration of psychotherapeutic practices with pain specialised Physiotherapy.
 She provides corporate consultation services to pain specialised multidisciplinary units and works globally as a consultant on specialist cases.

 Click below to find out more information about ACT in the clinic and to register.
 Spaces are limited to 15 people per course as this is a process-based course ensuring your deep learning.

 Laura provides consultation services for people all over the world that are experiencing highly complex presentation and pain conditions.

 She can work individually or in consultation with existing clinical services.

 As she works internationally, it is necessary that the person experiencing pain has been seen by a medical team.
 Laura prefers to work alongside a physiotherapist registered in that region or with a consultant medic (MD) such as an anaesthetist or surgeon.
 You will be asked to provide such evidence and communication channels for interdisciplinary collaboration will then be opened and maintained.